marinaserranomontes/annotation-widget/README.md

 OpenTok Annotations Widget for Android -- Beta
 ===========================

-The OpenTok Annotations Widget for Android is written in Java, includes an AAR file for easy import into Android Studio, and also offers JitPack Gradle support.
+The OpenTok Annotations Widget for Android is written in Java and includes an AAR file for easy import into Android Studio.

 As a beta, this code is subject to change.
 Pull requests are welcome.
 You can also email feedback to collaboration-tools-beta-program@tokbox.com.